nedmrg/Sales-Report-Advanced-Excel-/README.md

 PROCESS OF CREATING THE REPORT:
   -STEP 1: Executed ETL processes
-           *Tools Used: Power Query in Excel
+           -Tools Used: Power Query in Excel
-           *Extracted the data from folder, and performed data tranformations to ensure clean and reliable data.
+           -Extracted the data from folder, and performed data tranformations to ensure clean and reliable data.